Tropicao/udelta-rework/README.md

 # Repetier setup for uDelta Rework

 ## What is it ?
-This repository contains necessary files to install Repetier for Emotion Tech printer uDelta rework.
+This repository contains necessary files to install Repetier for [Emotion Tech printer uDelta rework](https://www.reprap-france.com/produit/1234568619-imprimante-3d-microdelta-rework) on Linux.
 The software comes with full Repetier software and uDelta configuration for common slicers.
+This repository is only an update to the archive provided by Emotion Tech website, to ease Repetier installation

 ## How to install it ?
-1. Open a terminal
-2. Go to the directory, where you want to have the installation
-3. tar -xzf repetierHostLinux.tgz
-   change tar file accordingly.
-4. cd RepetierHost
-5. sh configureFirst.sh
-6. Make sure your user has permission to use the serial port.
-On Debian and Fedora this requires membership in group dialout, and to uucp on Arch.
-The script will try to add you to proper group automatically.
-   To add a user into this group enter:
-      ```usermod -a -G dialout yourUserName```
-7. This directory will now contain a Repetier-Host.desktop file, that you can copy to
-   your desktop to have a icon to start the host with.
+* Clone the repository
+* In the freshly cloned repository, execute configureFirst.sh

-After that, you have a link in /usr/bin so you can start the host from
-everywhere with ```repetierHost```
+After that, you have a link in /usr/bin so you can start the host from everywhere with ```repetierHost```

+## Something is broken ?
+Please feel free to report any issue opening a Github issue section of this project

-Known issues:
+## Known issues
 - You may see an OpenGL warning at startup.
 Ignore it.
 - Sometimes the start fails.
 Just start again.
 - Some mono versions seem to crash on exit.
 Ignore the messages as you are already leaving.